gatsbyjs/gatsby-es/docs/docs/adding-forms.md

 ---
-title: Adding Forms
+title: Adding forms
 ---

 Gatsby is built on top of React.
 So anything that is possible with a React form is possible in Gatsby.
 Additional details about how to create React forms can be found in the [React forms documentation](https://reactjs.org/docs/forms.html) (which happens to be built with Gatsby!)

-Start with the following page.
+Let's start with the following page.

 ```jsx:title=src/pages/index.js
 import React from "react"